 I came to New Zealand to learn English, and I stayed here for two years.
 I experienced many things, such as I could learn different cultures and could do many other sports and after school activities.
 English is a common language for every country so it’ll help me in the future, and you need English when you get a job or go to university.
 I stayed in my aunt’s house but you can learn English more faster when you stay at a Kiwi homestay.

 When I first arrived here at JPC (over five years ago), my English was very basic, however now I function just like any other Kiwi student.
-John Paul College has given me a firm foundation to pursue my studies in Engineering at university next year.
+John Paul College has given me a firm foundation to pursue my studies in Engineering at the University of Auckland.

 Highlights for me have been the school’s athletics and swimming, but the Year 13 Camp was definitely the best.
 Rotorua is a great place to live, with all the lakes practically on your doorstep and many outdoor activities.